 The entire walk is through the woods and the gardens.
 Dress appropriately for the temperature and for walking.
 A hat and gloves are highly recommended.

 Inclement Weather Cancellation: Tickets are nonrefundable.
 In the event of a cancellation due to rain, we will exchange those tickets for any other date that has availability.
 Please review our Weather Cancellation Policy for more details.

 The Holiday Luminary Walk is a popular event, so plan for extra time to park and walk to the entrance.

 If you need handicap parking, simply let the parking attendants see your parking placard.

 We encourage carpooling!
 If you are meeting up with others, we recommend you plan to meet somewhere else and carpool from there.
 It is much easier to find each other in off-site locations.

 Please leave your pets at home.
-Even on normal days at the Arboretum, dogs are not allowed on most of the paths that the Luminary Walk will follow so we ask that you do not bring them for this event.
+Even on normal days at the Arboretum, dogs are not allowed on the paths that the Luminary Walk will follow, so we ask that you do not bring them for this event.

-We will be offering expanded concessions options this year in the Visitors Center at the end of the walk.
-In addition to hot beverages and sweet treats, we will be offering hot dogs, chips and fresh-popped popcorn - while supplies last.
+We will be offering expanded concessions options this year in the Visitors Center.
+In addition to hot beverages and sweet treats, we will be offering hot dogs, chips and fresh-popped popcorn, while supplies last.